USardorB/USardorB/README.md

 - 💞️ I’m looking to collaborate on anything that I understand and might be useful to others
 - 📫 How to reach me Tg: @USardorB
 - 😄 Pronouns: He/Him/His
-- ⚡ Fun fact: You are watching my GitHub Profile :)
+- ⚡ Fun fact: Someone is watching my GitHub Profile :)

 <!---
 USardorB/USardorB is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.